Super League › Arena Games Triathlon Powered by Zwift 2023

 Arena Games Triathlon Powered by Zwift is an innovative concept that blends in real life and virtual racing to deliver a new level of the immersive viewing experience.
 The format took the triathlon world by storm with the debut of the SLT Arena Games in Rotterdam 2020 before successful follow-up events in London and Rotterdam in 2021.
 Then, in partnership with World Triathlon, it developed into a World Championship Series format for 2022, with Arena Games Triathlon Powered by Zwift, which went on to crown the world’s first esports triathlon World Champions.

-Now, Arena Games Triathlon Powered by Zwift is back, bigger and better than ever before, with a 4 event series spread across 3 continents in 2023.
+Now, Arena Games Triathlon Powered by Zwift is back, bigger and better than ever before, with another action packed 3 event series in 2023.
 With further innovations, more live data, and in your face cameras, these events will get closer to the athletes than ever before.

 When and where will the Arena Games Triathlon World Championship Series Powered by Zwift 2023 take place?